xuzhentao/xuzhentao.github.io/_posts/leetcode/2022-10-08-Leetcode-Weekly-Contest.md

 ```

 **My Thoughts During Contest**
 * Firstly, to ensure the result is lexicographically minimum, the smallest character should definitely be the first one in the result.
-(Because 1. it's do-able by moving all characters before that from `s` to `t` (i.e. first step). then move the latest character from `t` to `result` (i.e. second step), and 2. otherwise the result will be larger and doesn't satisfy the minimum requirement).
+(This can be **proved by contradiction** with 2 steps: 1. having `min(s)` at `res[0]` is definitely do-able by firstly moving all characters before that from `s` to `t` (i.e. first step) and secondly moving the latest character from `t` to `result` (i.e. second step), and 2. otherwise the result will be larger and doesn't satisfy the minimum requirement).
 * The first bullet point is a constrains for my follow-up operations, because I can't arbitrary extract an character from `t` to result unless I remove all the characters after that from `t` to `result` first.
 I have two choices:
 * The second bullet point means I have two options: 1) repeat the first bullet for the rest of `s` (this is a little bit recursion), I should choose this operation if there there exist a character in `s` that's smaller that the last element in `t` 2) remove the last character from `t` to `result`, I should choose this operation if all element in `s` are larger than the last element in `t`.